Nivekkb/SELF/SELF_DOCS/business/SELF-PRICING.md

 A: Emotional safety requires professional discipline.
 Free tiers encourage experimentation without accountability.
 We provide free evaluation and academic tiers instead.

 **Q: Can we negotiate custom pricing?**
-A: No. Uniform pricing prevents safety dilution.
-Everyone pays the same rate for the same tier to ensure no one cuts corners for cost savings.
+A: No. Uniform rates prevent safety dilution.
+Everyone pays the same published rates for the same tier and usage.

 **Q: What happens if we exceed our conversation limit?**
-A: You'll be automatically billed for additional conversations at your tier's rate.
-We'll notify you at 80% and 100% of your limit.
+A: You’ll be billed for overage at your tier’s per‑1,000 rate.
+We’ll notify you at 80% and 100% of your included usage.

 **Q: Are there discounts for long-term commitments?**
-A: No. Safety isn't something you commit to for a discount—it's an ongoing requirement.
-All licenses are annual with no multi-year discounts.
+A: No. Safety isn’t discounted.
+Pricing is already usage-based; longer commitments don’t change rates.

 **Q: What's your refund policy?**
-A: None.
-Once you've accessed SELF, you've benefited from the safety infrastructure.
-Refunds would undermine our ability to maintain standards.
+A: No refunds for the current billing period.
+If you cancel, service ends at the end of the paid period.

 **Q: Can we get a discount for referring other customers?**
 A: No. We don't incentivize safety adoption through financial rewards.
 The value of SELF should speak for itself.